Legacy High School (North Dakota): History

-Dual Credit

-As of 2023, many courses at Legacy allow students to enroll in a dual-credit program which will award college credits to students who successfully complete the course.
-Students can also participate in a program of dual credit which will award students an associate degree upon graduation.

-Modular schedule

-At Legacy, every week consists of 5 days each with their own individual schedules for staff and students which repeat the following week.
-Each day is broken down into twenty-two 20-minute mods during which classes take place.
-Normal academic classes can be between 2-4 mods ranging from 40–80 minutes, which are colloquially called "40s", "60s", and 80s".
-When students have no classes at a given time in their schedule, it is called Saber Time (after the school's mascot), during which students are expected to use the time to study, catch up on homework for classes, or eat lunch.
-Staff at Legacy have similar "prep time" during which they are able to prepare for upcoming classes or grade.

-Legacy has an open campus policy, which allows sophomores and higher to leave the school during their Saber Time, usually to return home for rest or to get food outside of school for lunch.

 Activities

 Athletics

 Legacy has a track, football, and soccer field just off the main campus, as well as other sports fields sponsored by Sanford Health built neighboring the school.
 Legacy is a member of the Western Dakota Association and participates in WDA events yearly.

 Unified Inclusive Sports

 Inclusive sports at Legacy allows students of all abilities to participate on the same team for sports like flag football, bowling, and whiffle ball.

 Fine arts

 Legacy offers support for the fine arts in both extracurriculars (debate, drama, speech), and offers band, choir, and orchestra classes for credit in a dedicated wing.
 Legacy was the first in the Bismarck public school district to have a dedicated orchestra room.

 Student organizations

 Legacy has over 10 student extracurricular organizations for students to participate in outside of normal school hours, including the school's own esports league, HOSA, FCA, Science Olympiad, and DECA.

 Science Olympiad

 Legacy's Science Olympiad (SciOly) program competes yearly in Science Olympiad competitions for science and engineering.
 Legacy has previously won in the 2019 and 2021 state competitions, though lost in the 2022 competition.